 Eva received her Bachelor of Science in Finance and Accounting from Budapest Business School, Hungary, and her Master of Science in Finance from The George Washington University, Washington, DC.
 She was also awarded a Master of Arts in Public Policy and a Ph.D. in Public Policy with concentration in Globalization and Development from Duke University, Durham, North Carolina.
 Her research has focused on leveraging value chain dynamics for poverty alleviation, in particular in agri-food value chains, and on collective action among small producers to enable their effective participation in modern value chains.

-Corrie has significant experience in the poverty alleviation and sustainability areas, both locally and globally.
+Corrie A. Harris, M.A. is the Assistant Director for the Hunter & Stephanie Hunt Institute for Engineering & Humanity in the Lyle School of Engineering at SMU where she manages the design, implementation, and growth of the Global Development Lab.
+Corrie has significant experience in operational excellence for organizations focused on poverty alleviation both locally and globally.
 She has also worked across various sectors, including academia, international government relations, non-profit organizations, entrepreneurial ventures, and for-profit institutions.

-Among others, Corrie was the director of Villa Familia Nicaragua (VFN), an orphanage for children in crisis in Nicaragua, managing the day-to-day operations of the orphanage as well as all of its strategic programs.
+Most notably, Corrie was the Director of Villa Familia Nicaragua (VFN), an orphanage for children in crisis in Nicaragua.
+In this role she managing the day-to-day operations of the orphanage as well as all of its strategic programs.
 She founded a Coalition of Directors for collaboration.
 With the collective knowledge of the coalition she created an economic development strategy for retrofitting and expanding VFN.
-After which, she recruited nationals and internationals for implementation of development.
+After which, she recruited nationally and internationally for implementation of development.
 It was highly successful and received the highest governmental recognition from the Department of Mi Familia as the standard by which all other centers for children in crisis should be modeled.

 Graduate Student, Master of Arts in Design and Innovation (MADI)